davidskeck/davidskeck.github.io/README.md

-i!
+# Easily Fascinated

+Hi!
 I'm David Keck.
 This is Easily Fascinated.
 It's my personal website about endless curiosity, optimism, and fascination for life.
 It's one of my ways of following [Mary Oliver](http://maryoliver.beacon.org)'s wonderful instructions for living a life.

 > Instructions for living a life.
 > Pay attention.